JPC SYSTEMIC PATHOLOGY

-HISTOPATHOLOGIC DESCRIPTION: Digit: Extending from the epidermis is an unencapsulated, moderately cellular neoplasm composed of polygonal cells arranged in broad anastomosing trabeculae with irregular scalloped borders that surround a central core of amorphous parakeratotic keratin.
+HISTOPATHOLOGIC DESCRIPTION: Digit: Extending from the nailbed epithelium and compressing the remodeled bone of P3 is an unencapsulated, well-demarcated, moderately cellular neoplasm composed of polygonal cells arranged in broad, up to 1mm diameter, anastomosing trabeculae with irregular scalloped borders that surround a 5x2mm central core of amorphous to lamellar, parakeratotic keratin with a central area of dropout (artifact).
 The neoplasm expands into the subungual space and replaces the palmar aspect of P3.
 Neoplastic cells have distinct cell borders and abundant amounts of eosinophilic cytoplasm.
 Nuclei are irregularly round to oval and vesiculate with 1-2 prominent nucleoli.
 The mitotic count averages <1/10 HPF.
-Neoplastic cells primarily undergo orderly keratinization without a granular layer.
+Neoplastic cells primarily undergo orderly keratinization without a granular layer (abrupt keratinization).
 Multifocally neoplastic cells contain abundant intracytoplasmic clear space and marginated nuclei (intracellular edema).
 Multifocally there is single cell necrosis characterized by cells with hypereosinophilic cytoplasm and pyknotic nuclei.
-The neoplasm compresses the adjacent bone causing lysis and bony remodeling.
-Surrounding the neoplasm is a rim of fibroblasts admixed with numerous small caliber blood vessels and fibrous connective tissue (granulation tissue and fibrosis), which are adjacent to spicules of immature bone lined by osteoblasts (woven bone).
-Diffusely surrounding the neoplasm, admixed within the fibrous connective tissue, and separating, surrounding and replacing the adnexa (adenitis) overlying the neoplasm are moderate numbers of lymphocytes and plasma cells.
-Multifocally at the edge of the central pore there are moderate numbers of neutrophils and numerous 1 to 2 um coccobacilli.
+The neoplasm compresses the adjacent P3 bone which is variably characterized by loss of mature, lamellar bone and osteoclasts within Howship’s lacunae (osteolysis), or formation of spicules of often immature woven bone lined by plump, reactive osteoblasts (new bone formation) (bone remodeling).
+Between the neoplasm and the remaining P3 bone is a rim of fibroblasts admixed with numerous small caliber blood vessels and fibrous connective tissue (granulation tissue and fibrosis).
+There are moderate numbers of lymphocytes and plasma cells diffusely surrounding the neoplasm, admixed within the fibrous connective tissue, and separating, surrounding and replacing adjacent apocrine glands (hydradenitis).
+Multifocally near the inner margin of the lamellar keratin within the central pore there are moderate numbers of neutrophils and numerous 1 to 2 um coccobacilli.

 MORPHOLOGIC DIAGNOSIS: Nailbed: Subungual keratoacanthoma, breed unspecified, dog.